akumina/AkuminaDev/docs/Site-Deployer-Overview.md

 ## Deploy for Azure Dev Ops (CICD) environment

-For CI/CD you are unable to authenticate using the prompt (obviously) so we have introduced an `aadclientsecret` option that can be passed in during the Azure Devops pipeline/release.  `aadclientsecret` should be marked as a hidden/private variable and should not be given to developers.
+For CI/CD, since authentication via prompt isn't possible, we've added the `aadclientsecret` and `addcustomscope` options that can be used in the Azure DevOps pipeline/release process.
+The `aadclientsecret` should be set as a hidden/private variable and should not be accessible to developers.
+The `addcustomscope` should be the `Application ID URI` that was created above.
 Technically you could use this option for local development but it is not recommended.

 The following arguments will be used within your pipeline

-`envdir`,`assetdirectory`,`spurl`,`tenantId`,`aadclientid`,`aadclientsecret`,`appmanagerurl`
+`envdir`,`assetdirectory`,`spurl`,`tenantId`,`aadclientid`,`aadclientsecret`,`appmanagerurl`,`addcustomscope`

 **Setup a Pipeline using aadclientid and aadclientsecret**